radzhome/comparing-python-to-javascript-book-series/intro/ch1.md

     console.log("I can't afford it.");
 }
 ```
-JavaScript defines a list of specific values that are considered "falsy" because when coerced to a `boolean`, they become `false` -- these include values like `0` and `""`.
+JavaScript defines a list of specific values that are considered "falsy" because when coerced to a `boolean`, they become `false` -- these include values like `0`, `undefined`, `NaN`, `null` and `""`.
 Any other value not on the "falsy" list is automatically "truthy" -- when coerced to a `boolean` they become `true`.

 js implements a `switch` statement can be used as a shorthand for a series of `if..else` statements, py does not have a switch/case.